eurecom-s3/symcc/README.md

 of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-As an exception from the above, you can redistribute and/or modify the SymCC runtime under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See #114 for the rationale.

 SymCC is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.